 Facilitating starts long before the actual day of BRP.
 Take the time to connect with all the necessary people during pre-planning.
 Share the agenda ahead of time, with tips for what participants should prepare in advance.
 Be accepting of moving things around on the day, you may face tech issues, need to bring up energy levels, or priorities may change based on new information.

 Things to consider:

 So you don’t have to worry about finding an available room that is big enough, or catering to suit everyone.
 Well that aside, be prepared to put in more time and energy that you typically would for an in-person event!
 Things, like setting up digital tools and managing the tech on the day and responding to messages, can be quite labour intensive.
 People will require a lot more support than you will typically find with a physical event, both before and during the day.

 Questions, questions, questions

 It is wholly expected that a virtual BRP will generate far more interest across the organisation.
-Be ready to field an array of questions before and during planning.
-Think about how useful a FAQ page may be, or using Slack, Mentimeter or similar for everyone to see questions being asked real-time and the answers on the day.
+Be ready to field an array of questions leading up to planning.
+Think about how useful a FAQ page may be, or using Slack, Mentimeter/Slido or similar for everyone to see questions being asked real-time and the answers on the day.